top of page

 • Improved mitochondrial health and cellular energy production [12]

-This means cardiovascular health doesn’t just help you lift more — it helps you better utilize the nutrition that supports your lifting.
+This means cardiovascular health doesn’t just help you lift more — it helps you better utilise the nutrition that supports your lifting.

 🔍 Finding Your Optimal Cardio Balance: A Self-Assessment Guide